Homeschooling your child

 Local Offer

 Find the Local Offer on your local authority’s website.
-It will list the services they have for disabled children and young people.
-It should include play schemes, respite care and short breaks.
+It will list the services they have for disabled people and their families.

-Your local authority should also have an independent advice service for parents.
+Your local authority should also have an independent advice service for parent carers.
 They have different names, for example:

 - parent partnership